Nietzsche's Letters | 1868This page in German© The Nietzsche Channel

 1. In March 1868, Nietzsche sustained a severe injury to his sternum in a riding accident.
 In the photograph Nietzsche sent with this letter, his uniform looks tight because he was still wearing bandages around his chest.
 On the back of the photograph, Nietzsche's dedication: "Rohdio suo. 'extra Lipsiam non est vita, si est vita, non est ita.'"
 (To Rohde: "There's no life outside of Leipzig: if there is, it's not as good.")
 A popular saying attributed to the Leipzig theologian Johann Gottlob Carpzov (1679-1767), that Nietzsche perhaps read in his copy of Carl Julius Weber's Demokritos oder hinterlassene Papiere eines lachenden Philosophen [Demokritos, Or the Literary Remains of a Laughing Philosopher].
 Bd.
 3. Stuttgart: Rieger, 1868, 282.
 Nietzsche had his picture taken in uniform at the suggestion of his friends, Rudolf Kleinpaul and Rohde, who intimated that it would be a shame to waste the uniform, since — despite being placed on medical leave — Nietzsche still had an "appropriate costume" for a photo depicting him as a mounted artillerist (see Rohde's April 28, 1868 letter to Nietzsche).

 2. See GSA 101/9.
 Carl Ferdinand Henning (1832-?): German portraitist and photographer with a studio at Topfmarkt 14, Naumburg.
-Henning took 5 photographs of Nietzsche from 1862-1868, and reproduced a photo taken at the 1871 Leipzig Book Fair, depicting Erwin Rohde, Carl von Gersdorff, and Nietzsche.
+Henning took 5 photographs of Nietzsche from 1862-1868, and also reproduced two photos: a photo taken at the 1871 Leipzig Trade Fair, depicting Erwin Rohde, Carl von Gersdorff, and Nietzsche; and a photo taken in Basel in 1871 by Friedrich Hermann Hartmann.
 In 1862, Henning took three photos of Nietzsche.
 Nietzsche then ordered 2 sets of the three photos, making six in total.
 The Nietzsche Channel owns one of the 1862 photos (another copy is at GSA 101/3).

 3. Rohde's prize-winning essay in Latin at the University of Kiel: De Julii Pollucis in apparatu scaenico enarrando fontibus, scripsit Ervinus Rohde.
 Lipsiae: Engelmann, 1870.